Johnny Unitas: Super Bowls and final Colt years

 In the final game of the 1968 preseason, the muscles in Unitas's arm were torn when he was hit by a member of the Dallas Cowboys defense.
 Unitas wrote in his autobiography that he felt his arm was initially injured by the use of the "night ball" that the NFL was testing for better TV visibility during night games.
 In a post-game interview the previous year, he noted having constant pain in his elbow for several years prior.
 He would spend most of the season sitting on the bench.
 The Colts still marched to a league-best 13–1 record behind backup quarterback and ultimate 1968 NFL MVP Earl Morrall.
 Although he was injured through most of the season, Unitas came off the bench to play in Super Bowl III, the famous game where Joe Namath guaranteed a New York Jets win despite conventional wisdom.
-Unitas's insertion was a desperation move in an attempt to retrieve dominance of the NFL over the upstart AFL.
-Although the Colts won an NFL Championship in 1968, they lost the Super Bowl to the AFL Champion New York Jets, thus becoming the first-ever NFL champions that were not also deemed world champions.
+Although the Colts won an NFL Championship in 1968, they lost the Super Bowl to the AFL Champion Jets, thus becoming the first-ever NFL champions that were not also deemed world champions.
 Unitas helped put together the Colts' only score, a touchdown late in the game.
 Unitas also drove the Colts into scoring position following the touchdown and successful onside kick, but head coach Don Shula eschewed a field goal attempt, which (if successful) would have cut the Jets' lead to 16–10.
-Despite not playing until late in the third quarter, he still finished the game with more passing yards than the team's starter, Earl Morrall.
+Despite not playing until midway through the third quarter, Unitas still finished the game with more passing yards than Morrall.

 After an off-season of rehabilitation on his elbow, Unitas rebounded in 1969, passing for 2,342 yards and 12 touchdowns with 20 interceptions.
 But the Colts finished with a disappointing 8–5–1 record and missed the playoffs.

 In 1970, the NFL and AFL had merged into one league, and the Colts moved to the new American Football Conference, along with the Cleveland Browns and the Pittsburgh Steelers.
 He threw for 2,213 yards and 14 touchdowns while leading the Colts to an 11–2–1 season.
 In their first rematch with the Jets, Unitas and Namath threw a combined nine interceptions in a 29–22 Colts win.
 Namath threw 62 passes and broke his hand on the final play of the game, ending his season.